Dental Implants – Garland, TX

 If you’re sick and tired of your denture constantly moving around in your mouth, implants can put a stop to that for a lifetime to come.
 A full denture can be anchored directly to the jawbone using just four to six implants.
 Not only will it stay put, but you will also enjoy a fully restored bite, helping you eat a wider variety of foods compared to a traditional removable denture.

 At most other dental offices, a dentist will refer you to an outside specialist to have your implant roots placed, which adds a lot of time, expense, and stress to the process of rebuilding your smile.
-At Orbit Dental, however, we bring the specialist to you!
+At Orbit Dental of Garland, however, we bring the specialist to you!
 Dr. Quamar is a periodontist, so that means he has the special training needed to perform the implant placement surgery right here in our dental office.
 With him, you’ll be able to get your new teeth as quickly and efficiently as possible while working with the same team the entire time.
 Once you have healed from placement, Dr. Lankupalli will provide you with your permanent restorations.

 Understanding the Cost of Dental Implants